Mary River Turtle Facts

 Quite sadly, the sincerely fascinating Mary River Turtle also appears to only inhabit an extremely small portion of Australia.

 There, the only known representatives of the species live in the Mary River, hence the name, in southeast Queensland.

 Unfortunately, researchers currently have very little confirmed information about the ecology of this recently recognized species.

 It inhabits regions of flowing water, and makes its nest on dry ground.
-In addition, individuals take longer to mature than many related species.
+In addition, individuals take longer to mature than many related turtles.